aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     verdi calcjob inputls <IDENTIFIER>

 Adding a ``--color`` flag allows you to easily distinguish files from folders by a different coloring.
-Once you know the name of the file you want to visualize, you can call the ``verdi calcjob inputcat [PATH]`` command specifying the path.
+Once you know the name of the file you want to visualize, you can call the ``verdi calcjob inputcat [PATH]`` command specifying the path of the file to show.
 For instance, to see the submission script, you can do:

 .. code:: bash